-Moon is Renegade Kid's second video game, and just like Dementium: the Ward, is a DS-exclusive FPS that attempts to create an eerie atmosphere on two small screens.
+Moon is Renegade Kid's second video game, and just like Dementium: the Ward, is a Nintendo DS-exclusive FPS that attempts to create an eerie atmosphere on the system's two screens.
 Utilizing a revamped version of the Renegade Kid Engine and more intuitive controls, it has been universally hailed as one of the best of its kind on the Nintendo DS.
-A remake of the game, titled Moon Chronicles, is being released throughout 2014 in episodic format on the Nintendo 3DS eShop.
+A remake of the game, titled Moon Chronicles, is set to be released throughout 2014 in episodic format on the Nintendo 3DS eShop.

-Cue protagonist Major Kane, a tough guy who knows his way around a tough situation.
 Shortly after landing there with an unspecified objective his team is attacked and numerous marines are kidnapped.
-Kane has no choice but to go into the sealed alien hatch in the hopes of finding his comrades.
+The protagonist, Major Kane, has no choice but to go into the sealed alien hatch in the hopes of finding his comrades.

 Just like in Metroid Prime: Hunters, much of the storytelling in Moon is told through exploring environments and reading digital diary entries.
-There are a few cutscenes with passable voice acting running on a pretty 3D engine, but most of the time Major Kane is communicating with people it is done Metal Gear Solid-style.
+The game also features a few 3D cutscenes with voice acting, running on a 3D engine.

 Moon's controversial control scheme utilizes both the D-pad (for movement), touch screen (for aiming and selecting weapons) and shoulder buttons (shooting).
 While it is inherently accurate, some find it uncomfortable to use.